salesforcecli/plugin-org/messages/open.agent.md

 # description

 Use the --api-name flag to open an agent using its API name in the Agent Builder UI of your org.
 To find the agent's API name, go to Setup in your org and navigate to the agent's details page.

 To generate the URL but not launch it in your browser, specify --url-only.

 To open Agent Builder in a specific browser, use the --browser flag.
-Supported browsers are "chrome", "edge", and " firefox".
+Supported browsers are "chrome", "edge", and "firefox".
 If you don't specify --browser, the org opens in your default browser.

 # examples